 When looking at a plea deal, consider these points:

-- The possible outcomes of accepting a plea deal, like fines or sentences
+- The possible outcomes of accepting a plea deal, such as fines or sentences

 - The benefits of a plea deal, like lower charges or sentences